-In 2022, as further discussed in Note 8, the Company issued Level 3 equity classified warrants totaling \$0.5 million in connection with the loan and security agreement that were estimated on the date of issuance using the Black-Scholes valuation model which requires inputs based on certain subjective assumptions, including the expected stock price volatility, the expected term of the option, the risk-free interest rate for a period that approximates the expected term of the option, and the Company's expected dividend yield.
+For the year ended December 31, 2022, as further discussed in Note 13, the Company issued Level 3 equity classified warrants of \$0.5 million in connection with the loan and security agreement that were estimated on the date of issuance using the Black-Scholes valuation model which requires inputs based on certain subjective assumptions, including the expected stock price volatility, the expected term of the option, the risk-free interest rate for a period that approximates the expected term of the option, and the Company's expected dividend yield.
 Such assumptions represent management's best estimates and involve inherent uncertainties and the application of management's judgment.